rust-tw/book-tw/src/ch15-05-interior-mutability.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-20/src/lib.rs}}
 ```

-<span class="caption">Listing 15-20: A library to keep track of how close a
+<span class="caption">範例 15-20: A library to keep track of how close a
 value is to a maximum value and warn when the value is at certain levels</span>

 One important part of this code is that the `Messenger` trait has one method